oskariorg/oskari-documentation/3 Setup instructions/00010-SetupInstructions.md

 # Setup instructions

 This section contains instructions for setting up a new Oskari instance.
+First a posgreSQL database with PostGIS extension is set up, then the actual Oskari instance with related programs is downloaded and installed.

+This manual focuses on Oskari and gives you the basic guidance to the related software/libraries which should be enough to get you through the setup process.
+If you encounter issues with PostgreSQL or other Oskari-related libraries, please refer to their respective manuals.

+The diagram below shows the system architechture of Oskari.

 ```mermaid
 C4Deployment